 A tenant in one of my properties says he has been assaulted by another occupant and wants to vacate the property.
 Can he do that?

-To exercise this early termination option when another occupant is involved, a tenant must obtain a court order as described in Section 92.016, deliver a copy of the order to the landlord, and vacate the property.
-The TAR Residential Lease (TAR 2001) includes a statutory notice to tenants regarding family violence, which helps landlords avoid other penalties and losses.
+Yes.
+Section 92.016 of the Texas Property Code gives tenants the right to vacate a property and avoid liability in instances of family violence.
+That includes violence between lease occupants, even if they’re not related.
+To terminate the lease early under Section 92.016, the tenant must obtain a court order as described in the Property Code, deliver it to the landlord, and vacate the property.
+The Texas REALTORS® Residential Lease (TXR 2001) includes a statutory notice to tenants regarding family violence, which helps landlords avoid other penalties and losses.